iamakkkhil/ContactForm-Django/README.md

    pip install -r requirements.txt
    ```

-2. Update your email address which will be used for sending an email in [settings.py](./PortfolioContact/settings.py) file.
+2. Update your email address in [settings.py](./PortfolioContact/settings.py) file which will be used for sending an email.

 3. Update [.env](./PortfolioContact/settings.py) file by saving your email's password into it.